smallw00d2211/weaviate-io/developers/weaviate/quickstart/index.md

 #### Source data

-We will use a (tiny) dataset of quizzes.
+We will use a (tiny) dataset of Jeopardy quizzes.

 <details>
   <summary>What data are we using?</summary>